NZMinusDev/jq-range-slider/README.md

      // "values"    - pips.values assign track values
      mode?: "intervals" | "count" | "positions" | "values"; // default is "intervals"
      values?: number | number[];
-     density?: number; // density of pips between values (amount of pips for each css %), default is 1 isHidden?: boolean; // default is false
+     density?: number; // density of pips between values (amount of pips for each css %), default is 1, max is 3 isHidden?: boolean; // default is false
   }
 };